ericclack/pygamezero_pacman/doc/part1.rst

 ======

 In part 1 we're going to create a game world in a text file, read and process it in Python, then draw it on the screen.
+By the end of this first part you'll have something that looks a lot like Pac-Mac, except that only your character can move about the maze.

 Getting Started
 ---------------